Alternative Foundry Practices Collaborative Research Events

 Alternative Foundry Practices 2025

-ESW is excited to announce Alternative Foundry Practices, a collaborative research project focused on integrating a new waste oil furnace into our facilities.
-This initiative explores progressive, environmentally-conscious foundry methods in contemporary sculpture, culminating in a series of public events from Wednesday 27 – Friday 29 August 2025.
+ESW hosted Alternative Foundry Practices, a collaborative research project focused on integrating a new reclaimed cooking oil fueled furnace into our facilities.
+This initiative explored progressive, environmentally-conscious foundry methods in contemporary sculpture, culminating in a series of public events from Wednesday 27 – Friday 29 August 2025.

 At ESW, we support sculpture in its broadest sense—across disciplines, materials, and technologies.
 As part of our commitment to sustainable practices, we’re exploring innovative alternatives in artist-led metal casting processes, including fuel sources and mould-making techniques.